 MINISTER LOIS BATES (posthumous 2012): She was an advocate for LGBT teenagers and youth, a transgender community activist, and a United Church of Christ clergywoman who worked for HIV prevention and education.
 She also served as vice president of Windy City Black Pride.
 Her activism bridged divides of age, ethnicity, and gender identity.
-She died in 2011 at age 41 in Chicago..
+Born in 1970, she died in Chicago in 2011.